azanin/pandoc_resume/markdown/resume.md

 I am the founder and the coordinator of a local community named [*Functional Programming in Bologna*](https://fpinbo.dev/)

-Every month (more or less) I organize and run training workshops on Scala and Functional Programming to help improve the skillset and knowledge of my team members.
+Every month I organize and run training workshops on Scala and Functional Programming to help improve the skillset and knowledge of my team members.

 Thanks to this community I had the opportunity to join the members of the [*Scala Italy*](http://2019.scala-italy.it/) in the organization of the 2019 edition in Bologna.

-I am also an active member and co-founder of an Italian community name [*Functional Fest*](https://www.functionalfest.it/).
+I am also an active member and co-founder of an Italian community named [*Functional Fest*](https://www.functionalfest.it/).
 We are focused on the organization of an international conference about functional programming shortly.

 Certificates